Webinars on Demand Library

 2. Introduction to the Wildlife Hazard Management Plans

-If you are in a position where you are now required to activate a wildlife hazard management plan but aren’t quite sure where to start… this webinar is for you!
+If you are in a position where you are required to activate a wildlife hazard management plan but aren’t quite sure where to start… this webinar is perfect for you!

-Presented by one of our Wildlife Hazard Management Plan advocates, Luke will walk you through the process of creating your first WHMP, and how to customise it so it is relevant and workable for your aerodrome.
-Reflecting on his experience as an airport manager, he will also explain what has proven to work, as well as what usually doesn’t work so well.
-From here you can garner some ideas around spinning up your own WHMP.
+Presented by one of our Wildlife Hazard Management Plan advocates, we will walk you through the process of creating your own WHMP and then delve deeper into how to further customise the Plan so it is relevant for your aerodrome.
+We will also explain what usually works, as well as what usually doesn’t work.
+From here you can garner some ideas around refining your own WHMP.

 3. Introduction to PANS-Ops